redsanket/spark/external/spark/guide/spark_on_yarn.rst

 .. _soy_sparkstarter:

-Creating your own application jar/Spark starter repo
+Creating Your Own Application jar/Spark Starter Repo
 ----------------------------------------------------

 If you are starting out writing a spark application and don't yet have a build environment setup, there is an example starter repo here: https://git.corp.yahoo.com/hadoop/spark-starter/tree/branch-2.0